Dreaming381/Latios-Framework/README.md

 License](https://unity3d.com/legal/licenses/Unity_Companion_License).
 The
 packages may contain code borrowed from official Unity packages and therefore may be seen as derivative works.

+A compatibility patch release is planned shortly after the release of DOTS 0.50.
+Based on recent conversations, minimal impact on the Latios Framework is expected (that’s a good thing).

 *[0.3.x] users, please read the* [*Upgrade Guide*](Documentation~/Upgrade%20Guide.md)*!*